 The random utility theory is the theoretical basis for integrating behaviour with economic valuation in the choice experiment method.
-According to random utility theory, the utility of a choice is comprised of a deterministic component (V) and an error component (e), which is independent of the deterministic part and follows a predetermined distribution.
-This error component implies that predictions cannot be made with certainty.
-Choices made between alternatives will be a function of the probability that the utility associated with a particular wetland management option j is higher than those for other options.
-Assuming that the relationship between utility and attributes is linear in the parameters and variables function, and that the error terms are identically and independently distributed with a Weibull distribution, the probability of any particular wetland management plan alternative j being chosen can be expressed in terms of a logistic distribution.
-Equation (1) can be estimated with a conditional logit model (McFadden, 1974; Greene, 1997 pp. 913-914; Maddala, 1999, pp. 42), which takes the general form:
+According to random utility theory, the utility of a choice is comprised of a deterministic component and a random component which is independent of the deterministic part and follows a predetermined statistical distribution.
+According to the theory, the deterministic component can be observed by the researcher and depends on the characteristics of the good.
+However, the random component implies that predictions cannot be made with certainty.
+Choices made between alternatives will be a function of the probability that the utility associated with a particular wetland management option is higher than those for other options.